10 Legal Risks of Non-Compliance in Recruitment

 Wage and Hour Violations

-Non-Compliance with Immigration & I-9 Requirements
+Non-Compliance with Immigration and I-9 Requirements

 Privacy Violations During the Recruitment Process